 Graduate Diploma in Logistics Management (GradDipLogMan)

-The Graduate Diploma in Logistics Management has been revised for students commencing from 2015.
+This version of the Graduate Diploma in Logistics Management is for students commencing from 2015.
 Continuing students who commenced study prior to 2015, should refer to the information for Graduate Diploma in on the Postgraduate Coursework Programs for Continuing Students Only (Discontinued Programs) page.

 |Credit Points Required||36|